And Joy, whose hand is ever at his lips “ – John Keats, Ode to Melancholy

 Melancholia is often considered a subset of depression like melancholic depression.
 However, Julia Kristeva, makes a difference between depression and melancholy, saying that though they are similar, the lines are often blurred.
 Melancholy is considered to be an emotion of aesthetics, as well as longing, and is thus different from depression.

 Like all other problems, talking about melancholy is important, if its long standing presence begins to affect our functioning, and the weight becomes too much to carry.
 There are many ways of seeking help.
 You could go to your nearest hospital with mental health facilities and go for a consultation.
 Second, you could approach a clinical psychologist directly.
-You could also look for psychotherapists in your area.
+You could also look for psychotherapists near me.
 People also search for melancholic meaning in hindi, mourning meaning in hindi i.e. ‘Udasi’.

 If you are not free to travel, and would like to take sessions at your convenience, you could also seek help online.
 There are many portals offering help over chats, and skype to people at large.
 This has made mental health facilities, and a listening ear, available and accessible.